Diablo 4 Doombringer (S14): Sword Effect, Changes & Is It Worth It

 What does Doombringer do in Diablo 4 Season 14?

 It is an all-class Mythic 1H sword.
-On Lucky Hit it has up to a 40% chance to deal Shadow damage to surrounding enemies and reduce their damage dealt by 25% for 5 seconds, and it carries high Maximum Life and mitigation, making it a survival weapon.
+On Lucky Hit it has up to a 40% chance to deal Shadow damage to surrounding enemies and reduce their damage dealt by 25% for 5 seconds, and it carries a large Maximum Life pool.
+The debuff and Life make it a survival weapon.

 What changed for Doombringer in Season 14?

 Its effect was reworked and a bug that stopped shadow damage reduction from applying correctly was fixed.
-It also gained fixed affixes of percent Maximum Life and Weapon Damage.
+It also gained two guaranteed affixes (Maximum Life and Weapon Damage).
 It still leans defensive.

 Which class can use Doombringer?

 All classes can equip it, since it is a one-handed sword with no class restriction.
-It only fits builds that use a 1H sword, though.
+The catch is that only builds using a 1H sword can slot it, either dual-wielding or with an offhand.

 Is Doombringer good in Season 14?

-As a survival weapon, it has a niche - the Life, mitigation and enemy damage-reduction debuff suit Hardcore and defensive builds.
+As a survival weapon it has a niche - the Maximum Life, the 25% enemy damage-reduction debuff and the mitigation suit Hardcore and defensive builds.
 As a damage weapon it is outclassed and has never been a meta pick, so it is irrelevant for most damage builds.

 What builds use Doombringer?